jeniferirwin/abysmal/README.txt

 Sends a string of randomized characters to the MUD to interrupt spam, so that the MUD doesn't kick you.
 This is not always desirable; if you happen to write a script that malfunctions and goes into an infinite loop of spam, the MUD probably won't kick you to stop it.
-Type #kill to quickly stop any haywire scripts.
+Type killall (or, more severely, #kill) to quickly stop any haywire scripts.

 = statdiff.tt =